 There are other subtypes in parts of the world outside of the US and Europe.
 Some of these are in places where there seems to be is more HIV spread by heterosexual contact than in the US, where it mostly goes:

-male/HIV drug user -> male -> woman -> transmission stops.
+HIV drug user male -> other male HIV drug user -> woman -> transmission stops.

 For whatever reason, almost all HIV in the US has always been clade B since the start of the epidemic.
 The other subtypes have just not made it over here yet in any real numbers, though there are some non-B clades in Europe.